animatlabs/animatlabs.github.io/_posts/2022-10-30-function-app-dependency-injection-auto-scaling.md

 ### Setting up `Startup.cs`

 Let's create a class called `Startup.cs` to begin with.
 For this class to work as the startup we would need to inherit this by either `IWebJobStartup` or `FunctionStartup`.
-The former provides the core functionality but the latter gives us a little more and makes things simpler, therefore we would be going with the latter rather than the former.
+For this, we need to work with a extension class over the services which comes from the namespace `Microsoft.Extensions.DependencyInjection;`.

 In addition to any of them, we would also need to decorate the class with the `assembly` attribute and pass it the startup class' type.
 This is what does the magic and makes the startup class functional.